NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 ### 2. Write Your Tests

 Writing comprehensive tests for large software applications can be a time-consuming process.
-While automatic test code generation tools like Pynguin show promise, they may not yet meet practical needs.
-Recent studies suggest that Large Language Models (LLMs) offer a viable solution, covering up to 85% of test methods automatically (source: [study](https://arxiv.org/pdf/2305.00418.pdf)).
+Recent studies suggest that Large Language Models (LLMs) offer a strong solution to automatically generating test files, in some cases being able to cover up to 85% of test scenarios automatically (source: [study](https://arxiv.org/pdf/2305.00418.pdf)).
+We therefore strongly using LLM automation to generate test cases, which is covered below.

 Our recommendation is to leverage LLM-based tools, such as llama2, to quickly generate initial test code, with developers refining and expanding as necessary.
 Here's how: